corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-enum-evolution.md

 On deserialization (technically on construction of a serialization object that facilitates serialization and deserialization) a class’s fingerprint is compared to the fingerprint received as part of the AMQP header of the corresponding class.
-If they match then we are sure that the two class versions are functionally the same and no further steps are required save the deserialization of the serialized information into an instance of the class.
+If they match then we are sure that the two class versions are functionally the same and no further steps are required to save the deserialization of the serialized information into an instance of the class.

 If, however, the fingerprints differ then we know that the class we are attempting to deserialize is different